Floor or bench press, who cares where your hands are positioned! Right? Wrong!

-If I come into a gym and get asked to do a bench press, and we all get started while there still is no talk about width of hand placements, I apologise right now for the perplexed look I will give.
+If I come into a gym and get asked to do a bench press, and we all get started while there still is no talk about position of hand placements, I apologise right now for the perplexed look I will give.

-This is why I get specific with naming when I program, no confusion, everyone is working the same muscle groups evenly.
+This is why I get specific with naming when I program, no confusion, everyone will be working the same muscle groups evenly.
 This becomes especially important when you’re doing a WOD and want to make sure you’re not fatiguing the incorrect muscles everyone else is going to use to beat your ass with more reps.

 By the way, you can even change to reverse grip for emphasis on the clavicular head of the pectoralis major.

 Bench press, where do the injuries occur?
 At the lowest part of the press.
 If you’re fresh it’s not so bad, but as you fatigue the risk doubles at the hardest angle of the chest press.
 Tell me, at what point do you start to feel like you can get injured in a chest press?
 Your answers in the comments below.